zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   ```

 ## Troubleshooting

-- API ML fails to validate the OIDC access token because of Identity Provider introspect endpoint misconfiguration
+### API ML fails to validate the OIDC access token due to Identity Provider introspect endpoint misconfiguration

-  - Symptom
+**Symptom**
-    - Gateway log contains WARNING message: "Missing or invalid introspectUrl configuration.
-Cannot proceed with token validation."
+Gateway log contains a WARNING with the following message:
+`Missing or invalid introspectUrl configuration.
+Cannot proceed with token validation.`

-  - Explanation
+**Explanation**
-    - introspectUrl is not configured in the API ML Gateway or doesn't contain the full URL fo the Identity Provider introspect endpoint.
+The `introspectUrl` is not configured in the API ML Gateway or does not contain the full URL for the Identity Provider introspect endpoint.

-  - Solution
+**Solution**
 Configure the introspectUrl properly to contain the full URL fo the Identity Provider introspect endpoint.

-- API ML cannot validate the OIDC access token because of Identity Provider certificate misconfiguration
-  - Symptom:
-    - `ZWESVUSR ERROR (o.z.a.g.s.s.t.OIDCTokenProvider) Failed to validate the OIDC access token.`
-    - `javax.net.ssl.SSLHandshakeException: com.ibm.jsse2.util.h: PKIX path building failed: com.ibm.security.cert.IBMCertPathBuilderException: unable to find valid certification path to requested target`
-  - Explanation:
-    - API ML is sending the OIDC token to the identity provider's `/introspect` api for validation.
-In order to successfully connect with the identity provider, the root certificate of the identity provider must be known and trusted by API ML.
-  - Solution:
-    - Include the root certificate in the truststore or keyring used by API ML.

-- API ML fails to validate the OIDC access token due to missing clientID and/or clientSecret
-  - Symptom
-    - Gateway log contains WARNING message: "Missing clientId or clientSecret configuration.
-Cannot proceed with token validation."
-  - Explanation
-    - clientId and/or clientSecret are not configures properly to correspond to the values set for the client application in the OIDC Identity Provider.
-  - Solution
-    Configure the clientId and/or clientSecret properly to contain the values set for the client application in the OIDC Identity Provider.

-- API ML fails to validate the OIDC access token with the Distributed Identity Provider
-  - Symptom
-    - Gateway log contains ERROR message: "Failed to validate the OIDC access token.
-Unexpected response: XXX.", where XXX is a HTTP status code returned by the Identity Provider.
-  - Explanation
-    - The HTTP code will be one from the 40X variants to provide the reason of the failure.
-  - Solution
-    Correct the Gateway configuration according to the code returned byu the OIDC Identity Provider..

-- The access token validation fails with HTTP error
-  - Symptom
-    - OIDC provider returns HTTP 40x error code
-  - Cause
-    - The client application is not properly configured in API ML Gateway
-  - Solution
-    - Check that the client_id and client_secret as configured in API ML Gateway correspond to the client_id and client_secret of the client application as configured in the OIDC provider.

---
+### API ML cannot validate the OIDC access token because of Identity Provider certificate misconfiguration

+**Symptom**

+The following error is thrown:

+`ZWESVUSR ERROR (o.z.a.g.s.s.t.OIDCTokenProvider) Failed to validate the OIDC access token.`

+  `javax.net.ssl.SSLHandshakeException: com.ibm.jsse2.util.h: PKIX path building failed: com.ibm.security.cert.IBMCertPathBuilderException: unable to find valid certification path to requested target`

+**Explanation**
+API ML is sending the OIDC token to the `/introspect` API of the identity provider for validation.
+Successful connection to the identity provider requires that the root certificate of the identity provider be known and trusted by API ML.

+**Solution**
+Include the root certificate in the truststore or keyring used by API ML.

+### API ML fails to validate the OIDC access token due to missing clientID and/or clientSecret

+**Symptom**
+Gateway log contains the following WARNING message:
+`Missing clientId or clientSecret configuration.
+Cannot proceed with token validation.`

+**Explanation**
+`clientId` and/or `clientSecret` are not configured properly to correspond to the values set for the client application in the OIDC Identity Provider.

+**Solution**
+Configure the `clientId` and/or `clientSecret` properly to contain the values set for the client application in the OIDC Identity Provider.

+### API ML fails to validate the OIDC access token with the Distributed Identity Provider

+**Symptom**
+The Gateway log contains the following ERROR message:
+`Failed to validate the OIDC access token.
+Unexpected response: XXX.`
+where:

+* _XXX_
+is a HTTP status code returned by the Identity Provider.

+**Explanation**
+The HTTP code will be one from the 40X variants to provide the reason of the failure.

+**Solution**

+Correct the Gateway configuration according to the code returned byu the OIDC Identity Provider.

+### The access token validation fails with HTTP error

+**Symptom**

+The OIDC provider returns HTTP 40x error code.

+**Explanation**

+The client application is not properly configured in API ML Gateway.

+**Solution**
+Check that the `client_id` and `client_secret` as configured in API ML Gateway correspond to the `client_id` and `client_secret` of the client application as configured in the OIDC provider.